 Turtle Bunbury is a historian, public speaker and best-selling author.
 He researches the history of families, businesses, organisations and houses, capturing the legacy of the past, preserving the future for generations to come.

-2020 will see the publication of Turtle's latest books Ireland's Forgotten Past (March) and Maxol 1920-2020 (May).
+May 2020 will see the launch of Turtle's book Maxol 1920-2020.
 This follows on from the success of his two 2019 books, Adare Manor - The Renaissance of an Irish Country House and Weir & Sons 150 - A Celebration.
 Turtle's other books include the award-winning Vanishing Ireland series, Easter Dawn, The Glorious Madness, The Irish Pub and 1847.

 'With a brilliant flourish, Turtle Bunbury’s open-handed, clear-sighted and finely written book is a veritable banner of wonderful stories.'